akhilsambasivan/Docker_Baseimage/README.md

 Creating Docker base image [CentOS 7] with custom library's source compiled with the help of Ansible YAML code.
 At no point of time, no rules were added to use a Dockerfile.
 The image is fully built with Ansible and its docker modules alone.

-## Details of ansible docker modules used:
+## Details of ansible docker modules:

    https://docs.ansible.com/ansible/latest/plugins/connection/docker.html?highlight=docker
    https://docs.ansible.com/ansible/latest/modules/docker_container_module.html?highlight=docker